gillenbrown/LEGUS-sizes/docs/index.md

 **`morphology_class`**

 Visual classification of the morphology of the clusters by LEGUS team members.
 Three or more team members visually inspect each cluster candidate, classifying it into one of the following four classes.
 Class 1 objects are compact and centrally concentrated with a homogeneous color.
 Class 2 clusters have slightly elongated density profiles and a less symmetric light distribution.
-Class 3 clusters are likely compact associations, having asymmetric profiles or multiple peaks on top of diffuse underlying wings.
-Class 4 objects are stars or artifacts.
+We do not include Class 3 or 4 objects in this catalog.
 Note that a handful of galaxies have classifications from machine learning.
 See the `morphology_class_source` attribute to see which galaxies this applies to.

 **`morphology_class_source`**